As an employee in California, you have the right to be treated with respect, and to work in an environment free of harassment.

 You, your employer, and your work colleagues must foster a working environment that promotes a sense of well-being for all.

-Unfortunately, not all employers treat their employees well and some fail to properly address harassment and discrimination.
 If you have been the victim of workplace harassment, California law allows you to file a complaint and recover damages.

 Can You Sue for Workplace Harassment?